Chez-Nous Dairy (1951 - 1978)

 Photo sent by Robert Benoît

-Uniform patch - Paul Conner
+Uniform patch and dairy coupon - Paul Conner

 Historic